gojimmypi/wolfssl/IDE/Espressif/ESP-IDF/examples/wolfssl_client/README.md

 # wolfSSL TLS Client Example

-This is wolfSSL TLS Client demo, typically used with the [Espressif TLS Server](../wolfssl_server/README.md) or the CLI [Server](https://github.com/wolfSSL/wolfssl/tree/master/examples/server).
+This is the wolfSSL TLS Client demo, typically used with the [Espressif TLS Server](../wolfssl_server/README.md) or the CLI [Server](https://github.com/wolfSSL/wolfssl/tree/master/examples/server).

+When using the CLI, see the [example parameters](https://github.com/gojimmypi/wolfssl/tree/ED25519_SHA2_fix/IDE/Espressif/ESP-IDF/examples#interaction-with-wolfssl-cli).

 ## VisualGDB